killajoe/sway_tools/swaycast/README.md

 # How it works

-    The script now accepts an argument:
-        No argument → starts recording
-        Argument “stop” → stops recording

 Setting up keybinds in Sway

 If you use Sway’s config (usually ~/.config/sway/config), you can bind keys to run the script with or without the stop argument.